The number of men with alcoholism far surpasses that of women with alcohol abuse disorder, but investigations reveal that women are catching up.

 New Binge Drinking Statistics

-There isn’t a simple answer as to why women are drinking more often and in greater quantities than ever before.
-As noted above, researchers suggest the price of alcohol, mixed with the billions spent in advertising, could be a large influence.
+There isn’t a simple answer as to why women are drinking more often and in higher quantities than ever before.
+The price of alcohol, mixed with the billions spent in advertising, could be a considerable influence.
 Unfortunately, there’s no definitive proof about whether this is true.
 This is why it is crucial to understand the impact of alcohol and women in seeking treatment for alcoholism.